erickhun/blog/content/post/setup-your-own-ethereum-node-for-ropsten.md

 ### Step2: Sync your node with the Ropsten network (only once)

-I'm running the sync command in a `screen` console, in case I lose the ssh connection or want to do something else in the server.
-You can also use `tmux` if you prefer:
+The sync took about 3 hours totaly.
+I'm running the command in a `screen` console, just in case I lose the ssh connection or want to do something else in the server.
+You can also use `tmux` if you prefer.

-Optional : before syncing it , make sure to not have any obsolete chain :
+Optional : Before syncing it , make sure to not have any obsolete chain :
 ```
 geth --testnet removedb
 ```